How it works

 Record

-Every decision Xybern makes, authorised or blocked, is written immediately to the provenance vault.
-The entry contains the full action, the agent identity, the evaluation result, the enforcement decision, and a precise timestamp.
+Every decision Xybern makes, authorised or denied, is written immediately to the provenance vault.
+The entry contains the full action, the agent identity, the evaluation result, the authorisation decision, and a precise timestamp.
 It is anchored in a SHA-256 cryptographic hash chain with HMAC-SHA256 signatures.
 The entry cannot be deleted.
 The entry cannot be altered.
 The chain itself is evidence.

-Output: immutable ledger entry + verification ID (vr_...) + hash anchor
+Output: immutable ledger entry + authorisation ID (auth_...) + hash anchor

-Both authorised and blocked actions create a permanent record
+Both authorised and denied actions create a permanent record

 Section 03 · Stage 03 in depth

-Most enforcement systems use rules.
-Rules are static.
+Most authorisation systems use static rules.
 Rules do not understand context. xybern-reasoning-v1 is a proprietary 7B reasoning model trained specifically to evaluate AI actions against policies, not to generate outputs.
-It receives the proposed action, the agent's verified identity, the trust score, the active policy set and the jurisdictional context.
-It returns a structured enforcement determination.
+It receives the proposed action, the agent's verified identity, the permission boundaries, the active policy set and the jurisdictional context.
+It returns a structured authorisation determination.

-Every enforcement decision returns a fully structured object.
-Not a score, a complete record of what was checked, what was found, and what was decided.
+Every authorisation decision returns a fully structured object.
+Not a score, a complete record of what was checked, what permissions were evaluated, and what was decided.

-Actions are broken into atomic claims.
-Each claim is evaluated independently against evidence and policy.
-A single failed claim is sufficient to block the entire action, there is no partial authorisation.
+Actions are evaluated against the agent's permission boundaries and active policy rules.
+A single policy violation or boundary breach is sufficient to deny the entire action, there is no partial authorisation.

-Trust scores update dynamically based on agent behaviour history across all sessions.
-An agent that has previously exceeded its authority boundary carries a lower baseline trust score on all future actions until rehabilitated.
+Permission scores update dynamically based on agent behaviour history across all sessions.
+An agent that has previously exceeded its permission boundary carries a lower baseline score on all future actions until rehabilitated.

 Governance policies, regulatory frameworks and internal rules are all evaluated in a single pass by the same reasoning model.
 SM&CR accountability rules, FCA SYSC obligations and custom internal policies handled uniformly.